 Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of sexual images created by young people.
-These include possible adult involvement; criminal or abusive behaviour by young people such as sexual abuse, extortion or threats; malicious conduct arising from personal conflicts; coercion; an imbalance of power, e.g. an older student pressurising a younger or vulnerable student to create and share an indecent image; or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.
+These include possible adult involvement; criminal orabusive behaviour by young people such as sexual abuse, extortion or threats; malicious conduct arising from personal conflicts; coercion; an imbalance of power, e.g. an older student pressurising a younger or vulnerable student to create and share an indecent image; or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.

-Aggravated incidents of sexting will usually be referred to Warwickshire's Multi-Agency Safeguarding Hub (MASH) for advice about whether or not a response by the Police and/or Children's Social Care is required.
+Aggravated incidents of sexting will usually be referred to Warwickshire's Integrated Front Door for advice about whether or not a response by the Police and/or Children's Social Care is required.
 This will facilitate consideration of whether:

-- there are any offences that warrant a Police investigation - child protection procedures need to be invoked - parents/carers require support in order to safeguard their children - a Multi-Agency Child Exploitation (MACE) meeting is required - any of the perpetrators and/or victims require additional support.
-This may require the initiation of a CAF and the offer of early help services
+- there are any offences that warrant a Police investigation - child protection procedures need to be invoked - parents/carers require support in order to safeguard their children - a Multi-Agency Child Exploitation (MACE) meeting is required - any of the perpetrator(s)s and/or victims require additional support.
+This may require the initiation of an Early Help Pathway to change